chaosphere2112/chaosphere2112.github.io/_posts/2022-02-17-you-are-what-you-measure.md

 ## The Opportunity Cost of an OKR

 *O*bjectives and *K*ey *R*esults are a methodology used to set goals for individuals, teams, and organizations.
-You set a high level objective (in my case, "be healthier") and break it into a set of Key Results that are measurable (which indicates whether or not you were successful).
+You set a high level objective (in my case, "be healthier") and break it into a set of Key Results that are defined in terms of one or more Metrics (making success of your KR a measurable value).

 The problem with most (all?) metrics is that they *usually measure more than one thing* and maximizing one metric may mean *sacrificing other metrics you care about*.